AjerLodhi/image_processor-5200/README.md

 Overview
 A comprehensive image processing tool designed as a solo project for CPSC 5200 Software Architecture at Seattle University.
 This project leverages C# and .NET to provide a robust set of image manipulation features, including flipping, rotating, resizing, and converting images to grayscale.
 The application is built with a modular architecture, ensuring extensibility and maintainability.

-Features
+Features:

-Flip Images: Horizontally and vertically.
+1) Flip Images: Horizontally and vertically.
-Rotate Images: Rotate images by any degree.
+2) Rotate Images: Rotate images by any degree.
-Grayscale Conversion: Convert images to grayscale.
+3) Grayscale Conversion: Convert images to grayscale.
-Resize Images: Resize images to specified dimensions.
+4) Resize Images: Resize images to specified dimensions.
-Thumbnail Generation: Create thumbnails of images.
+5) Thumbnail Generation: Create thumbnails of images.
-Rotate Left/Right: Rotate images left or right by 90 degrees.
+6) Rotate Left/Right: Rotate images left or right by 90 degrees.

 Getting Started
   Prerequisites